mrudaysharma/SpringMVC/README.md

 rooms and doctors are already available after start of the application.
 - Rooms and doctors can be implemented within the code base.
 No need for exposing creation, update or deletion of rooms and doctors via interface.
-Hand over:
-Bundle complete source (no compiled classes or jar) and additional files like build scripts into a zip archive and send it per mail to Oliver.Welter@s-cape.com .
-The content must compile with the chosen build tool and Oracle JDK 8.

 ## Postman
 This tool helps to create study and patient object into database